max-hill/563-final-project/report.md

 has the effect of producing anomolous gene trees, but this effect is small and completely overwhelmed by the effect of increasing the internal branch length.

-One difference between this case and that of JCE is that for JCS, the anomaly zone appears to decrease in size as we go from θ=0.1 down to θ=0.01.
-This also appears to be the case in the graphs for MLS.
-However the opposite behavior occurs in the JCE case.
-The most plausible explanation that I have for such behavior is that the sample size of the simulation is too low for JCS to overcome higher variance in the probability estimates inherent under JCS and MLS compared to JCE.
+One difference between this case and that of JC-expected is that for JC-sequence, the anomaly zone appears to decrease in size as we go from θ=0.1 down to θ=0.01.
+This also appears to be the case in the graphs for ML0sequence.
+However the opposite behavior occurs in the JC-expected case.
+The most plausible explanation that I have for such behavior is that the sample size of the simulation is too low for JC-sequence to overcome higher variance in the probability estimates inherent under JC-sequence and ML-sequence compared to JC-expected.
 This is due to their actually simulating sequences with random mutations from the marginal gene trees, whereas JCE infers gene tree topologies using expected differences between sequences.